Two Pointer Techniques for Linked List Problems

 The fast

-Assume the distance from the meeting point to the start of the loop is m
+Assuming the distance from the meeting point to the start of the cycle is m

-pointer, the distance from the loop's start to the head node head
+, the distance from the head node head

 .
-This means if we move forward k - m
+This means moving forward k - m

 steps from head

-steps from the meeting point, we also reach the loop's start.
-Based on the diagram with the fast
+steps from the meeting point, you will also reach the start of the cycle.
+Referring to the fast

-Therefore, if we redirect one of the fast or slow pointers to head
+Therefore, by resetting either the fast or slow pointer to head

-, and let both pointers move at the same speed, they will meet at the loop's start after k - m
+and moving both pointers at the same speed, they will meet again after k - m

 Do Two Linked Lists Intersect?

-This is an interesting problem, also known as LeetCode Problem 160 "Intersection of Two Linked Lists," with the function signature as follows:
+This is an interesting problem, which is also LeetCode problem 160 "Intersection of Two Linked Lists" with the following function signature:

 ListNode getIntersectionNode(ListNode headA, ListNode headB);